ryanbeales/chromaimagegen/README.md

 uv run uvicorn main:api --host 0.0.0.0 --port 8000 --env-file=.env
 ```

-Open the swagger UI to test at http://localhost:8000/docs
+Open the swagger UI to test at http://localhost:8000/docs or use the simple UI http://localhost:8000/

 ## Local testing with docker (windows/linux only)
 Adjust your volume mounts depending on which system you're on (windows/macos/linux etc)